 Thus Kiki Smith’s oeuvre resembles a voyage, a quest in search of a union between the body and all other living beings and the cosmos.
 From microscopic elements to the organs of the body, from the organs to the body in its entirety, then from the body to cosmic systems, the artist explores the relationship between different species and scales, seeking out the harmony that unites us with nature and the universe.

-Curators: Camille Morineau, Director of Exhibitions and Collections at the Monnaie de Paris and Lucia Pesapane, Exhibition Curator and Head of Cultural Programming at the Monnaie de Paris.
+Curators: Camille Morineau, Director of Exhibitions and Collections at Monnaie de Paris and Lucia Pesapane, Exhibition Curator and Head of Artistic Programming at the Monnaie de Paris.
 With the collaboration of Marie Chênel.

 |Press Kit | pdf||6 Mo|